5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 What’s data preparation?

-When your data sets are small or your have way too much RAM, YOU DON’T NEED TO know how to prepare data.
+When your data sets are small or you have way too much RAM, YOU DON’T NEED TO know how to prepare data.

-It will only become relevant when working with text analytics where the amount of input data is naturally big .
+It’s more relevant with text analytics where the amount of input data is naturally big .

 RAM for Deep Learning

-Data Set —> Download From Internet —> Storage —> RAM —> vRAM
+Data Set —> Download From Internet —> SSD —> RAM —> vRAM

-Thus if you have to work with a 16GB data set, then you need 16GB of RAM and ideally 16GB vRAM as well if you want high performance.
+Thus if you have to work with a 16GB data set, then you need 16GB of RAM and ideally 16GB vRAM if you want high performance.

 RAM for Neural Networks

 The principles of neural networks are based on deep learning thus most tasks are more efficient with vRAM as opposed to RAM.
-You can use the same though process when buying RAM for Neural Networks as you do for Deep learning.
+You can use the same thought process when buying RAM for Neural Networks.

 RAM for Machine Learning